AustinGil/prtcls/README.md

 - It has TypeScript support which provides intellisense to help know when you write something wrong.
 - Only includes the CSS you add to your project which means no unused CSS and faster build times.
 - With themes, you can define variables and/or collections of styles ("component") to reuse or extend.
+- Atomic styles means there is no need for scoping styles.
+Just add the ones you need without the drama.

 ## How it works